squid-cache/squid-cache.github.io/Squid-4.rst

 ## || month year ||<style="background-color: yellow;"> Squid-4 series became '''DEPRECATED''' with the release of  [[Squid-5]] series ||
 || Jul 2018 ||<style="background-color: #82FF42;"> Released for production use. ||

-The release timeline is now roughly monthly packages.
+The features have been set and large code changes are reserved for later versions.

  Additions are limited to:
- * Documentation updates
+ * Security fixes
- * Polish of existing features
- * Porting of Squid-2.7 feature regressions
  * Stability fixes
- * Security fixes
  * Bug fixes
+ * Documentation updates

  . {X} This series of Squid requires a C++11 capable compiler.
 The currently known compilers which meet this criteria and build Squid-4 reliably are GCC 4.9+ and Clang 3.5+